Advertisers bail on Fox News host Tucker Carlson over immigration comments

 Among the latest to bail on "Tucker Carlson Tonight" was the personal finance website NerdWallet, which said in a statement to NBC News that it had “pulled its advertising and will be reevaluating any ongoing advertising on this program.”

-A spokeswoman confirmed the company abandoned the show after a monologue Thursday about economics and immigration in which Carlson said the United States needs more “scientists and skilled engineers” for increasingly automated and tech-centered jobs.
+A spokeswoman confirmed the company abandoned the show after a monologue Thursday about economics and immigration in which Carlson said the U.S. needs more “scientists and skilled engineers” for increasingly automated and tech-centered jobs.

 On Friday, one of the show’s advertisers, Pacific Life Insurance Company, said that it “strongly disagree[d]” with his comments.